longhaikhongmot/dotfiles/README.md

 # Long does dotfiles

-Your dotfiles are how you personalize your system.
+The dotfiles I'm using to personalize my macOS shell.

 ## Setup